metrumresearchgroup/optimal-design/script/optimal_design.md

 ## `feps()`

-Final, we define the residual error model structure.
-We’re using a log-normal residual error model (i.e., additive on the log scale), so we need to define a custom function for this as well.
-The setup is a bit esoteric, so we just start with one of the built-in functions and tweak as necessary.
+Finally, we define the residual error model structure.
+We’re using one of the built-in functions, but suppose instead we wanted a log-normal residual error model (i.e., additive on the log scale).
+We would need to define a custom function for this as well.
+The setup is a bit esoteric, so we would just start with one of the built-in functions and tweak as necessary.
 There’s only one new argument here:

   - `epsi`: A matrix of residual random effects (i.e. `EPS`s or `ERR`s).